PROSITE documentation PDOC00163

 Description

-Ubiquitin-conjugating enzymes (EC 6.3.2.19) (UBC or E2 enzymes) [1,2,3] catalyze the covalent attachment of ubiquitin to target proteins.
-An activated ubiquitin moiety is transferred from an ubiquitin-activating enzyme (E1) to E2 which later ligates ubiquitin directly to substrate proteins with or without the assistance of 'N-end' recognizing proteins (E3).
+Ubiquitin-conjugating enzymes (EC 2.3.2.23) (UBC or E2 enzymes) [1,2,3,4] catalyze the covalent attachment of ubiquitin to target proteins.
+Ubiquitin is conjugated to the target protein through the coordinated action of three enzyme activities designated E1, E2, and E3.
+The E1 or ubiquitin-activating enzyme (see <PDOC00463>) forms, in an ATP-dependent manner, a thioester linkage between its active site cysteine and the carboxy terminus of ubiquitin.
+The activated ubiquitin moiety is then transferred from E1 to the active site cysteine in E2 through a trans-thiol esterification reaction.
+The UBC enzyme later ligates ubiquitin directly to substrate proteins with or without the assistance of 'N-end' recognizing proteins (E3).

 In most species there are many forms of UBC (at least 9 in yeast) which are implicated in diverse cellular functions.